public-policy-and-governance

 Executive Orders and Their Impact

 Presidents frequently use executive orders to enact policy changes without congressional approval.
 While this tool can be effective, it also raises concerns about bypassing the legislative process.
+Executive orders are not mentioned in the Constitution but have been used since George Washington.
+Modern presidents from both parties have issued hundreds of orders.
+Some notable examples:

 National Emergencies and Presidential Power